 One solution?
 Real-time virtual user testing with a clickable prototype.

-Now, more than ever, you need to keep going back to your users over time.
+Now, more than ever, you need to conduct UXR over time.
 With fresh data, you’ll be able to update your personas and produce more accurate research.
 Just think about the lifetime of the pandemic.
 At this point, a teacher persona that draws on user data from more than a year ago is totally outdated!

-It’s also just plain important to invest in meaningful relationships with your users.
-By treating teachers as co-designers, you’ll receive richer insights, prioritize features more accurately, and design products that really make a difference.
+It’s also important to invest in meaningful relationships with your users.
+By treating teachers as co-designers, you’ll receive richer insights, prioritize features more accurately, and design for education more effectively.